aaron-grau/curic/react/homeworks/questions/giphy/README.md

 ```

 Refactor your `configureStore` function in `store/store.js` to
 incorporate your thunk action creator.
+Remember that Redux provides
-We'll use Redux's `thunk` middleware
+`thunk` middleware from the `redux-thunk` module.
+We'll import Redux's `thunk` middleware
 and `applyMiddleware` function.

 Your `store/store.js` file should now include the following: